omega-interviews/AleksandarPetrovic_Omega_CoffeeShop/README.md

 Postman test collection
 -----------------------

-There is a folder 'Postman' which contains a collection of tests.
+There is a postman collection with all the endpoint examples.

 Additional info